 64. But there are some of you that believe not.
-For Jesus knew who they were that believed not.
-[65.]
+For Jesus knew \\\ who they were that believed not. \\\\\

 INTERPOLATIONS-42. came down.
 44. Father, I will raise him.
-45. It is written in the prophets, And they shall be all taught of God me.
-4d.
-Not that any man hath seen the Father, save he which is of God, he hath seen the Father, 47. life.
-48. am that 49. and are dead.
-51. I am the living bread which came down from heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my fisch, which I will give for the life of the world.
-52. The Jews therefore strove among themselves, saying, How can this man give us his fisch to eat?
-53. Then Jesus said unto them, Verily, verily, I say unto you, Except ye cat the fisch of the Son of man, and drink his blood, ye have no life in you.
-54. Whoso eateth my fisch, and drinketh my blood, hat ternal life; and I will raise him up at the last day.
-55. For my fisch is meat indeed, and my blood is drink indeed.
-56. He that eateth my fisch, and drinketh my blood, dwelleth in me, and I in him.
-57. As the living Pather hath sent me, and I live by the Pather; so he that eateth me, even he shall live by me.
-58. This is that bread which came down from heaven; not as your fathers did eat manna, and are dead; he that eateth of this bread shall live for ever.
-59 These things said he in the synagogue, as he taught in Capernaum.
-60. Many therefore of his disciples, when they had heard this, said, This is a hard saying; who can hear it?
-61. When Jesus knew in himself that his disciples murmured at it, he said nuto them, Doth this offend you?
-62. What and if ye shall see the Son of man ascend up where he was before?
-64. from the beginning, and who should betray him.
-65. And he said, Therefore said I nuto you, that no man can come unto me, except it were given unto him of my Father.
+45. It is written in the prophets, And they shall be all taught of God. me.
+46. Not that is written in the prophets, And they shall be all taught of God. me.
+46. Not that is of mon heaven: if any man eat of this bread, he shall live for ever: and the bread that I will give is my flesh, which I will give for the life of the world.
+52. The Jews therefore strove among themselves, saying, How can this man give us his fesh to eat?
+53. Then Jesus said unto them, Verily, Verily, I say unto you.
+Except whose eateth my flesh, and drinketh my blood, hath eternal life; and I will raise indeed.
+56. He that eatheth my flesh, and drinketh my blood, dwelleth in me, and in him.
+57. As the living Father hath sent me, and I live by the Pather; so he that eateth me, even he shall live by me.
+58. This is that bread which came down from heaven: not as your fathers did eat manna, and are dead: he that sate tho finde this bread shall live for ever.
+59. These things said he in the synagogue, as he is said, This is a hard saying; who can hear it?
+61. When they had hear what and if ye shall see the Son of man ascend yn where he was before?
+64. from the stail his disciples murmered at it, he said unto them, Doth this offend you?
+62. What and if ye shall see the Son of man ascend yn where he was before?
+64. from you, that no man can come unto me, except it were given muto him of my Father.
+821